 City Council members on Tuesday approved a proposal establishing rules and boundaries where residents can drink alcohol outside without having to stay within a fenced-in area.

-The move comes on the heels of Act 812, which was sponsored by Sen. Trent Garner (R-El Dorado).
-The new state law allows municipalities to create designated entertainment districts inside commercial areas that contain places like restaurants, bars, music venues, art galleries, and other entertainment or hospitality establishments.
+The move comes on the heels of Act 812, a new state law that allows municipalities to create designated entertainment districts inside commercial areas that contain places like restaurants, bars, music venues, art galleries, and other entertainment or hospitality establishments.
 Those districts would be exempt from state laws that prohibit public alcohol consumption.

 Fayetteville’s district, known as the Outdoor Refreshment Area, is largely derived from the city’s 2007 Cultural and Arts District boundaries, with some modifications to eliminate primarily residential areas, per state law.
 Roughly described, it runs from Dickson Street south to Martin Luther King Jr. Boulevard, and from Arkansas Avenue east to College Avenue.
 The specific boundaries, however, reach a little farther in each direction in some places (see map below):

 Fayetteville’s plan was first introduced last fall, but was put on hold for further fine-tuning.

 The original plan only called for outdoor consumption of alcohol during special events, such as festivals that are authorized by the mayor on an individual basis.